Avantemaps-pi/pi-location-discovery-28/README.md

+Here is the updated README file for your project, with added information regarding the testnet and mainnet configuration and other improvements:

+---

 # Avante Maps 🌍

 **Avante Maps** is a business coverage and discovery web application designed to increase exposure for businesses accepting **Pi Coin**.
 By integrating with **Google Maps** and providing advanced search functionality, Avante Maps helps users discover businesses that support cryptocurrency payments while offering business owners valuable analytics and marketing opportunities.